pnp/cli-microsoft365/docs/manual/docs/cmd/spo/sitedesign/sitedesign-add.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to a SharePoint Online site, using the [spo login](../login.md) command.

 ## Remarks

-To add a site design, you have to first log in to a SharePoint site using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.

 Each time you execute the `spo sitedesign add` command, it will create a new site design with a unique ID.
 Before creating a site design, be sure that another design with the same name doesn't already exist.